dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 }
 ```

-In this particular case, event `ZwwuwNp6gVd` will be assigned to user `M0fCOxtkURr` which will be able to filter events list based on those assigned.
+In this example, the user with uid `M0fCOxtkURr` will be assign to the event with uid `ZwwuwNp6gVd`.
+Only one user can be assigned to a single event.

-***User Assignment Validation***

-Tracker import validation will check that :
-- the program stage, which the event belongs to, has user assignment enabled
-- the assigned user has a valid `uid` and is an existing user

-See the [error codes](#error-codes) section for more information about errors `E1118` and `E1120`
+To use this feature, the relevant program stage needs to have user assignment enabled, and the uid provided for the user must refer to a valid, existing user.

 ## Tracker Export